BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_05.md

 !dbattle(["Charlotte", :CHARLOTTE, 1], ["Laura", :LAURA, 2], "Psychic Terrain")

 Honestly?
-Facing Laura not on Flower Field is more of a relief than not.
+The Flower Field is 99% of Laura's power, so this is definitely her at her worst.
 This probably won't be the fight that ruins most of your gauntlet attempts.

 !dbattle(["Lin", :CHILDLIN, 1], ["Antics", :ANTICS, 0], "Psychic Terrain")

 This fight is where fun comes to die!
 Psych Up!
 Serene Grace spam!
 And worst of all: CHANSEY.
 Good luck, you'll need it.
 Literally.
+I recommend trying to support Euphie's Hoopa and using Psych Up yourself.

 That's it for this tier of legendary quests!
 Return to the Nightclub when you're ready to.